-Microsoft offers many useful tools for end-users that can be used to tweak, play, troubleshoot, diagnose, secure, or do anything with the Windows operating system.
+Microsoft offers numerous useful tools for end users that can be used to tweak, play, troubleshoot, diagnose, secure, or perform other tasks with the Windows operating system.
 Sysinternals System Monitor (Sysmon), is one such newly released tool designed for Windows-based computers which collects all system log files.
-These log files are very important and crucial to understanding issues with Windows.
-Sysmon, once installed, keeps running in the background as dormant and can be brought back to life when required.
+These log files are crucial for understanding Windows issues.
+Sysmon, once installed, runs in the background as a dormant process and can be brought back to life when required.

 The basic workflow behind System Monitor is that it stores information from Windows Event Collection (Event Viewer) and Security Information and Event Management (SIEM) agents like process IDs, GUIDs, SHA1, MD5 (SHA256) hash logs.
 It stores all these files under Applications and Services\logs\Microsoft\Windows\Sysmon\operational folder in Windows.